 Ida was the sister of Amnon.
 During the war she was interned in the area known as Transnistria, along with her father Joseph and mother Sarah.
 In her testimony, she recounts their harrowing flight to the ancestral shtetl of Dzygivka, their time there, the death of Malkeh, and their eventual liberation by the Red Army.
 Read the testimony translated to English View the testimony in Russian

-What is the relationship between the Meidenberg family of Philadelphia and New York and the Maidenberg family of Philadelphia and Marion, Indiana?
+Solomon’s brother Joseph: The relationship between the Meidenberg family of Philadelphia and New York and the Maidenberg family of Philadelphia and Marion, Indiana.
+Their two sisters, of whom nothing is known (yet).

-It seems certain that Joseph Meidenberg and Solomon Maidenberg were brothers.
+Joseph Meidenberg and Solomon Maidenberg were brothers.
 [The different spellings of the name are inconsequential.
 Both are transliterations from the Russian.
 Plus there are documents which show Solomon’s last name spelled as Meidenberg.]
 Joseph Meidenberg emigrated directly to Philadelphia in 1900.
-See arrival record.
 Solomon remained in Russia.
 His son David emigrated to Ellis Island and then Philadelphia in 1906.
 Read More

 The two families are closely intertwined in terms of geography, family and friendship, but they are not related by blood.
 Read More